Credit Card Payoff Strategies Explained

 Strategy 1: Debt Avalanche on Cards

-List cards by APR highest to lowest.
+List cards by APR from highest to lowest.
 Pay minimums everywhere, send all surplus to the top-rate card.
 When it hits zero, roll its payment into the next highest APR.
-Avalanche minimizes total interest when you carry a store card at 28% alongside a rewards card at 18%.
+Avalanche minimizes total interest when you carry a store card at 28% alongside a rewards card at 18% and a balance transfer card at 0% for now.

 This mirrors multi-debt avalanche logic but focuses on revolving accounts where rate spreads are often wide.
-Estimate savings with our interest savings calculator before choosing order.
+A $400 balance at 26% costs more per dollar carried per day than a $2,000 balance at 16%—avalanche respects that math.
+Estimate savings with our interest savings calculator before choosing order, especially if your highest-rate card is also your largest balance.

 When Avalanche Fits Best

-Choose avalanche when rate differences exceed several points, when total debt is large enough that interest dominates, and when you stay motivated without early "paid in full" celebrations.
+Choose avalanche when rate differences exceed several percentage points, when total debt is large enough that interest dominates your payments, and when you stay motivated without early "paid in full" celebrations.
+Avalanche is the default recommendation in pure financial math for a reason: starving the highest daily accrual rate first reduces the balance that generates the most interest every billing cycle.

 Strategy 2: Debt Snowball on Cards